-i) Goods and Services Tax (GST)
+j) Goods and Services Tax (GST)

-Income, expenditure, assets and liabilities are recognised exclusive of GST, with the exception of receivables and payables which are stated inclusive of GST.
-Where GST is irrecoverable as an input tax, it is recognised as part of the related asset or expense.
+Income, expenditure, assets and liabilities are recognised in the prospective financial statements exclusive of GST, with the exception of receivables and payables which are stated inclusive of GST.
+Where GST is irrecoverable as an input tax, it is recognised as part of the related asset or expenditure.